 - Scientific tools measure these responses.

-- Smart people analyze the responses, and come up with techniques that will advance their marketing goals.
+- Smart people analyze the responses, and come up with techniques that will ensure the responses they want, which advances their marketing goals.

-The end game of neuromarketing is improving marketing.
-The process is looking at the nerves.
+The end game of neuromarketing is improving marketing by undertanding hw we react at a subconscious level.
+The process requires looking at our neural systems.
 That’s the simple premise.

 Neuromarketing is built on research.